-Rainbow sherbet floats made with Martinelli’s Sparkling Cider are a fun mocktail or dessert the kids will love for Valentine’s Day or St. Patrick’s Day or any holiday, or they’ll make a birthday even more festive.
+Rainbow sherbet floats made with Martinelli’s Sparkling Cider are a fun mocktail or dessert the kids will love for Valentine’s Day or a fun way to celebrate a gluten free St. Patrick’s Day!
+They can even make a birthday more festive.
 With a few fun touches, add some color and bubbles to any special day with Sparkling Cider Rainbow Sherbet Floats.

 Sparkling Cider Rainbow Sherbet Floats –> CLICK HERE TO PIN THIS RECIPE